Ron Howard's unrealized projects: The Look of Real

 In April 2006, Howard became attached to direct The Look of Real, an ensemble film written by Winnie Holzman about a group of young women in the garment industry.
 He reportedly wanted to cast his daughter Bryce in an unspecified role.
 Brian Grazer was set to produce the film through Imagine Entertainment, with Universal Pictures distributing.

 Caché remake

 In February 2007, Howard was set to direct and produce the American remake of Michael Haneke's psychological thriller Caché with Plum Pictures attached to produce and Universal Pictures to distribute.

 The Emperor's Children

 In July 2007, Howard was set to direct and produce the film adaptation of Claire Messud's novel The Emperor's Children with Noah Baumbach writing the script and Universal Pictures set to distribute the film.
 But in 2010, with Howard opting instead to direct The Dilemma, Baumbach replaced him as director, with Eric Bana, Keira Knightley and Richard Gere attached to star.
 This production failed to materialize, and in 2014, Lake Bell became attached to direct, replacing Baumbach.

+Untitled Bill Hicks biopic

+Around 2008, Cinderella Man star Russell Crowe was heavily involved in developing a biographical film about the late comedian Bill Hicks, with reports suggesting interest in having Howard direct.
+When questioned as to the status of the Howard/Crowe project, American: The Bill Hicks Story co-director Matt Harlock responded, "No they didn't contact us, their project has gone a bit quiet".